 What about SEO

 It is very important to consider SEO when you are writing a product description.
 Consider what they would say to SURI when searching for an item. ” Show me kids jeans that are stretchy? ” If this is what someone would say to SURI then these are relevant words to use in your product description.
 It is also important to use lots of Synonyms.
-Picks words that mean exactly or nearly the same as another words thats important in your description or product name.
+Picks words that mean exactly or nearly the same as other words that are important in your description or product name.
 For e.g. the Synonym for Toy would be plaything, trinket or knick-knack.

 It is possible to add too much information to a product description and oversell and just sound desperate.